marcusoftnet/marcusoftnet.github.io/_posts/2016-05-27-a-scary-thought-experiment.md

 I started to ask a question to people I discussed this with:

-> Imagine if the company, instead of creating a project in the organisation, would have create a new company to solve this problem.
+> Imagine if the company, instead of creating a project in the organization, would have create a new company to solve this problem.
 First and only employee the current project manager.
 One goal build the best product you can!
 Here's your budget for a year.